znsio/specmatic-documentation/documentation/service_virtualisation.md

 You are warned here that the address was supposed to be a string, but was a number, 10.

 Specmatic will not load this stub.
-But it will still load and stub out customer.qontract.
+But it will still load and stub out customer.spec.
 So you will get random responses matching the contract back for any request that matches the contract.

 Try invoking the stub now: